alake16/Distributed-Systems/README.md

 > http://localhost:5000/recordResponse
 ```

-5. Finally, an instructor can submit a GET request to the `/fetchResponses` endpoint to view all of the student responses.
+5. Finally, an instructor can submit a GET request to the `/fetchResponses` endpoint to view all of the student responses (this is currently being outputted to console).
 This can be achieved as follows:

 ```bash
 curl -i -H "Content-Type:application/json" -X GET localhost:5000/fetchResponses